Également disponible en : Français

 - Short video course: they are from 3 to 9 min duration with one person talking, and sometimes showing you stuff.
 Good thing: transcription.

-- Long page of reading that sends you sometimes to other online articles (with a lot of UX Collective articles on Medium)
+- A long page of reading that sends you sometimes to other online articles (with a lot of UX Collective articles on Medium)

 - Shot page of reading with links to external readings, again.